 Adult education (fullorðinsfræðsla)

 Adult education is provided by public authorities, private institutions, companies and organisations.
 Adult education and training is offered by institutions at the upper secondary and higher education levels, including lifelong learning centres.

-Schools or specific aspects of school activities at all educational levels may be subject to an external evaluation organised by the Ministry of Education, Science and Culture.
-External evaluation is conducted by evaluators from the Directorte of Education for pre-primary schools and compulsory schools and from 2014 for upper secondary schools.
+Schools or specific aspects of school activities at all educational levels may be subject to an external evaluation organised by the respective ministry.
+External evaluation is conducted by evaluators from the Directorate of Education for pre-primary schools and compulsory schools and from 2014 for upper secondary schools.

 White Paper on Educational Reform 2015